 Admission to the graduate certificate program normally requires a baccalaureate degree with an undergraduate preparation in mathematics, including successful completion of the calculus sequence (differential, integral and multivariable) as well as courses in C programming, differential equations, and matrix algebra.

 Graduate Certificate in Applied Mathematics

-In order to complete the required 15 units of advanced undergraduate course work, students must have already completed the prerequisites for such courses.
+In order to complete the required 15 units of advanced course work, students must have already completed the prerequisites for such courses.

 The equivalent course work in University College: